 The Hebrew phrase acharei mot means 'after death'.
 Acharei begins with a cryptic reminder of the recent deaths of Nadav and Avihu.
 Among the multitudes who participated in the great Exodus these two sons of Aharon were the first to die.
 They represent the first fruits of death in the Camp of the Redeemed.
-In order that strange fire events such as led to the deaths of Nadav and Avihu do not occur again, the Holy One by lays out a pathway of holy fire.
-The road markers along this pathway are His essential protocols of atonement.
+In order that an unthinkable strange fire event like that which led to the deaths of Nadav and Avihu not recur, however, the Holy One follows up his reference to their demise by laying out a pathway of holy fire.
+The road markers along this pathway of holy fire are His essential protocols of atonement.